 - Another helpful bacteria boosted by berberine is Bifidobacterium—beneficial to intestinal health, it reduces absorption of gut-derived toxins and inflammation.

-- High doses of berberine taken acutely, due to their poor intestinal uptake rate, may cause cramping and diarrhea; for this reason, berberine should be taken in multiple doses throughout the day (Examine)
+- High doses taken acutely, due to their poor intestinal uptake rate, may cause cramping and diarrhea; for this reason, berberine should be taken in multiple doses throughout the day (Examine)

 - Supplements range from 500mg to 1200mg per pill (Amazon)

-- Human and animal research demonstrates that 1500mg of berberine, taken in three doses of 500mg each, is equally effective as taking 1500mg of metformin or 4mg glibenclamide, two pharmaceuticals for treating type II diabetes.
+- Human and animal research demonstrates that 1500mg, taken in three doses of 500mg each, is equally effective as taking 1500mg of metformin or 4mg glibenclamide, two pharmaceuticals for treating type II diabetes.
 (Examine)

 - It can also cause abdominal discomfort (nausea, distension) if taken on an empty stomach.
 (SelfHacked)

 - ConsumerLab conducted a thorough berberine provider evaluation and Amazing Formulas (also, Amazon’s top recommendation) has the lowest cost and provides true berberine HCL.
 Many of the Goldenseal products had poor quality.

 - GlucoVantage Super Berberine — 5x more effective to overcome low bioavailability.